Om1cron/DJANGO-SCHOOL-MANAGEMENT/README.md

 This is a tool built during the development of the FIO chain by Dapix.
 Originally it was developed for security testing of contracts.
-Most of the attack capabilities have been removed and the FIO Foundation has graciously allowed me to release the project for the FIO co
+Most of the attack capabilities have been removed and the FIO Foundation has graciously allowed me to release the project for the FIO community.

+## Features

+ * connects to a server, and pulls a list of all accounts with an ABI
+ * provides a list of these on the left side